Let’s run through the five most common challenges that arise when organisations pursue planning and follow-up without dedicated IT support.

 If we fail to achieve a goal, what’s the reason for that?
 Have we focused on the right activities and development projects during the year to ensure we achieve our goals?
 Following up on the work section by section makes it more difficult to answer these questions and see the connections.

-A good overview, clarity regarding the status of activities and a grasp on results are essential in driving large organizations in the right direction.
+A good overview, clarity regarding the status of activities and a grasp on results are essential in driving large organisations in the right direction.
 They are also central to being able to implement targeted action plans in good time in the event of unexpected deviations.

 Time-consuming filtering = unnecessary document management